ScioShield/Kali-Purple-Elastic-Install/README.md

 On the Kali-Purple host
 It is now safe to stop the Python HTTP server `Ctrl+c` in the window you ran it from to stop the server.
 **Kibana**
-Now look under the Fleet page to make sure it worked `https://kali-purple.kali.purple:5601/app/fleet/agents`
+Now look under the Fleet page to make sure it worked `https://kali-purple.kali.purple:5601/app/fleet/agents` check the logs tab of any of the Agents, if there are no logs then there is a connectivity issue between the Agent and the ElasticSearch endpoint.
+**Agent**
+If the Fleet server has issues please first try a restart with `sudo /usr/bin/elastic-agent restart` and a `sudo /usr/bin/elastic-agent status` and `sudo systemctl status elastic-agent` on the Kali Purple host.
+If there are connection issues it is most probably related to the certificate settings.

 ## Explanation
 The script installs ElasticSearch, Kibana, and Fleet in a "non-development" mode (main security settings like TLS, and Kibana sec keys, etc).